 Sales managers and marketing managers both supervise groups of employees but take on very different roles in their occupation.
 Sales managers are responsible for managing the employees in charge of selling a product or service, while marketing managers focus on gauging the demand for these goods.
 Learn more about how these managers oversee employees, the specific skills they might need, and their strategies for selling products.

 - Marketing Research

 Sales managers examine sales statistics, come up with strategies to gain additional customers, and assist staff with training opportunities.
 Sales managers also work to find ways to improve how products and services sell based on existing sales data and customers' preferences.
 These managers must have exceptional leadership skills to motivate their sales staff as well as great communication skills.
 They must also be able to analyze the effectiveness of any sales strategies they try out.
-Sales managers travel frequently to meet with dealers and distributors.
-Sales managers must also be prepared to work long hours that may be in the evenings or on weekends.
+Sales managers may travel frequently to meet with dealers and distributors and may need to work long hours that include evenings or weekends.

 Job responsibilities of a sales manager include: